Volunteering & Service Learning

 - Students are able to earn a diploma in the Commonwealth of Virginia without having to complete service hours.

 - 40 hours = black service learning cord to wear at graduation.
-UPDATE: For the Class of 2022, the number of hours has been reduced to 20 hours for the black service learning cord.

 - 50 hours with additional criteria = apply for The Board of Education’s Seal of Excellence in Civics Education